vitaly-rudenko/streamline/docs/quick-repl.md

 - Files, either empty or with predefined contents
 - Projects – for example, a prepared setup for a HTML & CSS & JS app

+Create as many templates as you need, because you can choose which one to use whenever you create a new Quick Repl.

 ```ts
 type Template = SnippetTemplate | FileTemplate | ProjectTemplate